blackmenthor/flutter-introduction-tooltip/README.md

 ```

+If you want the dialog to be on top of the widget, use showTopTutorialOnWidget,
+If you want the dialog to be on bottom of the widget, use showBottomTutorialOnWidget

 The reason i use delay for the execution is because i run the function on the build method, and the build hasn't done yet so
 i can't draw the tutorial right there, so i delayed it.

 Other alternative for doing this is to use library like https://pub.dartlang.org/packages/after_layout

+## Call Parameters
+MANDATORY
+- BuildContext (current context)
+- GlobalKey (globalkey attached to your widget)
+- Color primaryColor (primary color used for the button and circle pointer)
+- VoidCallback positiveCallback (positive callback used when the positive button is clicked)
+- String title (title of the dialog)
+- String subtitlte (subtitle of the dialog)
+- String positiveBtn (title of the positive btn)

+OPTIONAL
+- LineHorizontalPosition lineHorizontalPosition (where you want the line to be, the options is Left, Center, and Right)
+- Widget childBoxWidget (the custom widget if you don't want to use the dialog i provided)
+- bool showLine *defaults to true (whether you want to show the line on top of the dialog or not)
+- double lineHeight *defaults to 7.0 (the height of the line you desired)
+- Widget circleWidget (the circle widget at the end of the line if you want to customize it)
+- bool barrierDismissable *defaults to true (whether you want the background click will dismiss it or not)

 ## Contributors